maaleske/TIES481_2016/ex3/README.md

-Exercise 3: Running and analyzing experiments
+# Exercise 3: Running and analyzing experiments

-So, like it was told, we run the simulation by using the following means:
+We run the simulation using the following mean times for the patients:

-  Interarrival time: 25
+ - Interarrival time: 25
-  Preparation time:  40
+ - Preparation time:  40
-  Operation time:    20
+ - Operation time:    20
-  Recovery time:     40.
+ - Recovery time:     40

 Ideally we should have 80% utilization of operation room and on average less than two patients in preparation and recovery.

-We run the simulation (20 independent samples of 1000 time units) and see what happens.
+For each configuration, we ran the simulation for 1000 time units to let it reach a stable state, and then monitored 20 samples of 1000 time units with another 1000 time units between them.
 The simulation data can be found in the .ods files in this directory.
-We run the samples in such a way that we made one long simulation and we cut a beginning (which is the initial transient).
+Averages and confidence intervals were then calculated using each of the 20 samples as independent measurements for the configuration.

-1. 3 preparation rooms, 4 recovery rooms (3p,4r)
+1. Results for the different configurations of preparation and recovery rooms (with one operating room)

    AVERAGES:                                         |  3p,4r        |  3p,5r       |  4p,5r
     ------------------------------------------------ | -------------:| ------------:| ------: